Robust Nonparametric Testing Approaches for Spatial Regression: Introduction

 Permutation tests, which assume exchangeability between observations under the null, can be more flexible because they do not require the closed-form distribution of the test statistic \citep{Winkler2014}.
 However, for spatial data, this assumption is violated because observations are correlated.
 Recently, \cite{RimalovaEtAl2022} proposed an iterative procedure to obtain exchangeable residuals and a Freedman–Lane permutation test \citep{Freedman1983} for spatial data.
 However, it still requires explicit assumptions about the mean trend and the covariance structure.
 Furthermore, the method involves repeated computations and can be numerically unstable depending on the model specification.
+This motivates the development of theoretically justified testing procedures that do not require restrictive model assumptions.

-We develop a fully nonparametric procedure for spatial regression.
+We develop a robust nonparametric inference framework for spatial regression.
 To remove the potential influence of nuisance covariates, we first obtain residuals by regressing the response on the nuisance covariates.
-This regression can be performed either parametrically \citep{cressie2015statistics, RimalovaEtAl2022} or nonparametrically \citep{Robinson2011, hastie1986generalized}, depending on the user's choice.
-We then generate Monte Carlo samples of the test statistics using random shift methods with either torus correction \citep{LotwickSilverman1982} or variance correction \citep{MrkvickaEtal2021b, Dvorak2024}.
+This regression can be performed either parametrically \citep{cressie2015statistics, RimalovaEtAl2022} or nonparametrically \citep{Robinson2011, hastie1986generalized}.
+We then construct test statistics that capture the association between the residual field and the covariate of interest, allowing us to assess the significance of the covariate after adjusting for nuisance effects.
+Through random shift methods with either torus correction \citep{LotwickSilverman1982} or variance correction \citep{MrkvickaEtal2021b, Dvorak2024}, we perform Monte Carlo tests.
 These approaches do not rely on parametric assumptions for model estimation or derivation of the distribution of the test statistics.

-We show that the sample covariance test statistics of the random shift method with variance correction are asymptotically exchangeable under the null hypothesis (in the increasing-domain sense), ensuring asymptotic exactness of the test.
-We observe that our method achieves the nominal significance level and demonstrates power comparable to that of parametric approaches across a variety of data-generating mechanisms.
+We establish that the sample covariance test statistics of the random shift method with variance correction are asymptotically exchangeable under the null hypothesis (in the increasing-domain sense), ensuring asymptotic exactness of the test.
+We show that our method maintains the nominal significance level in settings where parametric approaches can become liberal, while achieving power comparable to existing methods across a variety of data-generating mechanisms.

 The outline of this manuscript is as follows.
 Section~\ref{sec: Background} presents the background.
 In Section~\ref{sec: Methods}, we propose random shift methods for testing the significance of a covariate of interest while accounting for nuisance covariates.
 Section~\ref{sec: Theoretical results} provides a theoretical justification of the method.
 In Section~\ref{sec: Simulation Study}, we show extensive simulation studies comparing our nonparametric testing procedure with existing methods.
 The application of our approach to real spatial data examples comes in Section~\ref{sec: Application}.
 We finally conclude with a summary and discussion in Section~\ref{sec: Discussion}.